ivanvazquezphd/bc_code/Workshop_1/Basics-of-R_bc_code.md

 directory.
 This will help you keep your files and data organized by project.

-To get started: 1.
-Open RStudio 2.
-Go to the File menu and select New Project.
+To get started:

+1. Open RStudio
+2. Go to the File menu and select New Project.
 3. In the New Project window, choose New Directory.
 Then, choose New Project.
 Name your new directory.
-You can use a name like, Basics-in-R, and then “Create the project as subdirectory of:” in a location of your choice.
+You can use a name like, Basics-in-R, and then “Create the project as sub directory of:” in a location of your choice.
 4. Click on Create Project.
 5. The project should open up automatically in Rstudio.

 We can view our working directory by using the function `getwd()`